 13 Has the tax authority proposed or adopted country-bycountry reporting?
-What are the differences between the local country-by-country reporting rules and the consensus framework of BEPS Action 13?
+What are the differences between the local country-by-country reporting rules and the consensus framework of Chapter 5 of the OECD Transfer Pricing Guidelines?

 Greece is one of the 31 countries that signed the Multilateral Competent Authority Agreement for the Automatic Exchange of Country-by-Country Reports (MCAA on CbCR) in January 2016.
-Law 4490/2017 transposed into Greek legislation the MCAA on CbCR and Ministerial Circulars POL.
-1184/2017 and 1111/2018 into Greek legislation, provided guidelines for its implementation and the list of jurisdictions to which the CbCR will apply.
-The Law provides for CbCR notification and submission of the Report.
-The CbCR notifitication must be effected on the last day of the reference year.
+Law 4490/2017 transposed into Greek legislation the MCAA on CbCR and Ministerial Circulars POL 1184/2017 and 1111/2018 into Greek legislation, provided guidelines for its implementation and the list of jurisdictions to which the country-by-country reporting (CbCR) will apply.
+The Law provides for CbCR notification and submission of the report.
+The CbCR notification must be effected on the last day of the reference year.

 With regard to the submission requirement, the ultimate parent entity of a multinational enterprise (MNE) group or any other reporting entity established in Greece, must submit the CbC report for each fiscal year electronically to the competent authority within 12 months from the end of the MNE group's reporting fiscal year.
 If the application for submitting the CbC report is not operational because of a technical failure, the deadline will be extended by seven working days.
+Ministerial Circular 1124/2020 (Government's Gazette 2328/15.06.2020) provides the list with the jurisdictions to which the CbCR applies for the first time in 2020 (with the reference year being the fiscal year 2018).